Cortinariaceae: Edibility

 Despite the vast number of species in Cortinariaceae, this group is not widely eaten, and is generally avoided.
 There are many toxic species in this group and few are highly prized.

 Cortinarius is one of the largest mushroom families, but due to the large amount of inedible and toxic species, most authors recommend not eating any Cortinarius.
 At one point, the Polish ate the fool's webcap, Cortinarius orellanus, until people began to get poisoned from eating the mushroom.
 It is now known that several Cortinarius species contain a deadly toxin, orellanine, which causes kidney failure.
-Most Cortinarius are either too small or unpleasant-tasting to eat, but some, such as the gypsy mushroom (Cortinarius caperatus) and the large and tasty Cortinarius praestans, are highly esteemed.
+Most Cortinarius are regarded as either too small or unpleasant-tasting to eat, but some, such as the gypsy mushroom (Cortinarius caperatus) and the large Cortinarius praestans, are highly esteemed.
 However, some mycologists believe that no Cortinarius should be eaten.